alt-magick/WAV-Editor/README.md

 # WAV-Editor
-Edit WAV Files As Spread Sheets
+Edit WAV Files as Spread Sheets

 Convert a WAV file to CSV by typing: